meshplay/meshplay/docs/pages/project/contributing/ci-build-and-release.md

 Some portions of the workflow require secrets to accomplish their tasks.
 These secrets are defined within the respective repositories and accessible to workflows during runtime.
 Currently defined secrets include:

 - `DOCKER_USERNAME`: Username of the Docker Hub user with the right privileges to push images
-- `DOCKER_PASSWORD`: Password for the Docker Hub user
+- `DOCKER_TOKEN`: Password for the Docker Hub user
 - `GO_VERSION`: As of March, 2024 is 1.21
 - `IMAGE_NAME`: appropriate image name for each of the Docker container images.
 All are under the `khulnasoft` org.
 - `SLACK_BOT_TOKEN`: Used for notification of new GitHub stars given to the Meshplay repo.